tjburch/puzzles/riddler538_2020_Aug21/README.md

 With so many posterior samples, its interesting from a sheer curiosity standpoint to look at the most extreme values that could result in this dataset.
 If one is emitting with the highest possible probability to realize this data, what is that probability?
 Subsequently, how infrequent would the other have to emit in this scenario?

-The highest emission probability consistent with our data was found to be $p = 0.382$, where the corresponding probability from the second source is $p = 0.344$ (outside the lower limits of the 95% credible interval, expected due to covariance).
+The highest emission probability consistent with our data was found to be p = 0.382, where the corresponding probability from the second source is p = 0.344 (outside the lower limits of the 95% credible interval, expected due to covariance).

-The lowest emission probability was found to be $p=0.335$, with a corresponding probability from the second source of $p=0.378$ (outside upper limits of 95% credible credible interval).
+The lowest emission probability was found to be p=0.335, with a corresponding probability from the second source of p=0.378 (outside upper limits of 95% credible credible interval).

-As mentioned, these are the most extreme values, so very, very unlikely to be realized, and we should lend effectively no belief to values below $p=0.33$ or above $p=0.39$.
+As mentioned, these are the most extreme values, so very, very unlikely to be realized, and we should lend effectively no belief to values below p=0.33 or above p=0.39.